 What are we doing?

-In 2020, we created a new Councillor role of Thames Champion to focus on the river when it comes to council policy and to work with partners to enhance access and water quality.
+Since 2020, we have had a special councillor role of Thames Champion to focus on the river when it comes to council policy and to work with partners to enhance access and water quality.

 Bathing Water Status